-ACP teacher candidates may apply for probationary certification.
-After submitting Eligibility for Internship form to the school district and verification of teaching assignment, the form must be faxed to ACP office.
-The candidate can create an account and apply online at SBEC web site www.sbec.state.tx.us.
+ACP teacher candidates may apply for an additional one-year probationary certification if they successfully pass their content TExES and PPR exams but are unable to complete the ACP program requirements (i.e. observations, PD hours, etc.).
+Teacher candidate can create an account and apply online at SBEC website www.sbec.state.tx.us.

-Log in to SBEC account
+- Log in to SBEC account

-- Select APPLICATIONS, - Select PROBATIONARY CERTIFICATE TEXAS PROGRAM, and follow the directions. - Probationary Certificate can be confirmed on SBEC website following recommendation.
+- Select APPLICATIONS,

+- Select PROBATIONARY CERTIFICATE TEXAS PROGRAM, and follow the directions.